narugo1992/pycivitai/README.md

 This structure does not have any additional dependencies.
 Therefore, when it is necessary to migrate the storage path, you can simply move it and modify the environment variable `CIVITAI_HOME`.

+### What happens when in an offline environment?

+When a network anomaly or an offline environment is detected (such as connection errors or timeouts), the library will attempt to find a suitable model from the locally downloaded models to provide to the user.
+If no locally available model is found, an exception will be raised.

+Additionally, if you are in a clearly offline environment and using pre-downloaded models, you can set the value of the `CIVITAI_OFFLINE` environment variable to avoid attempts for network access.